-3D Machine Vision captures the location and shape of an object in a format suitable for processing by a computer or a PAC/PLC.
-An object’s surface is represented by a list of three dimensional coordinates (X, Y, Z) which is referred to as a “Point Cloud”.
+3D Machine Vision captures an object’s location and shape in a format suitable for processing by a computer or a PAC/PLC.
+An object’s surface is represented by a list of three-dimensional coordinates (X, Y, Z), referred to as a “Point Cloud.”

 Shown is the process of Hermary’s 3D scanner capturing the point cloud data of an orange.
 Individual scans (or profiles) can be seen as lines of points.
 Combining the profiles in the Z-axis renders a 3D representation of the shape of the orange.
 Point Cloud data from multiple scanners can be “stitched” together to see all around an object or when scanning larger objects.
 Stitching point cloud data is sometimes referred to as coordinate remapping.

 3D laser scanning goes hand in hand with advancing industrial automation.
 Find out how incorporating machine improves productivity and safety simultaneously.

 Point Cloud data is indispensable in enabling process optimization, 3D inspection, and dimensional monitoring.
 A series of short videos using real-world data to showcase Point Cloud representation.